Why Goats?

 Our Mission Going Forward

-At Loki Farms, our goal is simple: raise goats that make life better.
+Our goal is simple: raise goats that make life better.
 For us, for our customers, and for the breed itself.
 We’re building a herd that’s productive, healthy, and gentle.
-With milk that tastes clean, and bodies that stand the test of time.
+With milk known for is clean, mild character, and bodies that stand the test of time.
 We believe good farming is about balance between work and family, between progress and preservation.
 Every season, every breeding, every drop of milk brings us one step closer to the farm we’ve dreamed of.